deep-storage/docs/api-deepasync-constructor.md

 _deepAsync = \(process: \(request\) =&gt; Promise\): Promise_

-Create a new deepAsync using the deepAsync default method from 'deep-storage/async'.
+Create a new deepAsync using the deepAsync default method from 'deep-storage'.

 ```
 import { deepAsync } from 'deep-storage';